Getting Around Tenerife

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-And if you haven’t booked your plane tickets yet, feel free to check out our complete guide on the best times to go to Tenerife depending on the climate, tourist crowds, etc. As you’ll have gathered, the articles mentioned above plus this one will allow you to plan your trip on the island from A to Z. Handy, right?
+And if you haven’t booked your flights yet, take a look at our complete guide to the best times to go to Tenerife, based on the weather, crowds, and more.
+Together with the articles mentioned above, this guide will help you plan your island trip from A to Z. Handy, right?

-Even though the island of Tenerife is the largest of the Canaries, it’s also the most developed and touristic.
-That’s what makes it possible to find plenty of options to explore the island at your own pace.
-Car, bus, taxi, organized excursions… each option has its advantages depending on your itinerary, your budget and the way you like to travel.
-You’ll definitely find a solution that works for you, and you can even combine several.
-It also depends on where you are staying.
-If you are interested, we have written a guide on where to stay in Tenerife.
+Although Tenerife is the largest of the Canary Islands, it’s also the most developed and one of the most popular with visitors.
+As a result, there are plenty of ways to explore at your own pace.
+Car, bus, taxi, organized tour… each option has its advantages, depending on your itinerary, budget, and travel style.
+You’re bound to find something that works for you, and you can always combine several options.
+Your choice will also depend on where you’re staying.
+We’ve put together a guide to where to stay in Tenerife if you’d like a little help deciding.

 Rent a car in Tenerife